#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 object (but as a downside returns a pointer instead of a reference).

-This is also more efficient than a normal autorelease
+This is also more efficient than a normal autorelease, it makes a

 best effort attempt to hand off ownership of the retain count to a